yahonda/rails-dev-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for Ruby on Rails Core Development with Oracle database

 ## Introduction

-This project automates the setup of a development environment for working on Ruby on Rails itself.
-Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.

-Please note this virtual machine is not designed to be used for Rails application development.
+This project supports to provide a Oracle database support on top of rails-dev-box.

 ## Requirements